maciejk77/spotofi-react/README.md

 - VCS with Git obviously ;)
 - Up to 100 albums are being rendered depending on search query, a string must be included in JSON feed data
 - imported search glyphicon
-- App deloyed to Heroku, [access Spotofi live app here](https://spotofi.herokuapp.com/)
+- App deloyed to Heroku

 ### To do / ideas
 - toggle to sort results in ascending/descending order?